Getting to know Italy’s City of Canals through a 2 days in Venice itinerary is an entirely wonderful–and entirely unique–experience.

 The square is enormous and is generally crowded during the day with vendors, visitors, and pigeons alike.

-If you’re so inclined, this is a great spot to get your photo taken with Venice’s pigeons (we don’t get the appeal, honestly, but it’s a pretty popular thing to do).
+If you’re so inclined, this is the classic spot to get your photo taken with Venice’s pigeons (we don’t get the appeal, honestly, but it’s a pretty popular thing to do).

 Make your way to the Doge’s Palace.